department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 #### How do I submit an intent to file?

 Download, fill out, and submit an Intent to File a Claim for Compensation and/or Pension, or Survivors Pension and/or DIC (VA Form 21-0966).
-Simply starting your pension application doesn’t show your intent to file. <br>
+**Note:** Simply starting your pension application doesn’t show your intent to file. <br>
 [Download VA Form 21-0966](https://www.vba.va.gov/pubs/forms/VBA-21-0966-ARE.pdf).

 Turn in your form in any of these ways: